zhouyizirui/Fighter/README.md

 This process is easy to use when the game scale is small.
 But if the logics in the game become complex, simple design like this is not acceptable any more.
 This is because CCLayer does TOO MUCH things, it is reposible for displaying, logic control, events handling and other issues.
 When game becomes complicated, the codes become lengthy and UGLY!
 Hence, in this respository, I try to implement the game with MVC.

 Let's get started!
-The picture below show the MVC achitecture I used in cocos2dx game.
+The picture below show the MVC architecture I used in cocos2dx game.
 ![Example](https://github.com/zhouyizirui/Fighter/blob/master/Pictures/mvc.png)

 As we can see in the picture, there are three types of elements in MVC, controller, view and model.